 Are patients with Dravet syndrome at an increased risk?

-Patients with Dravet syndrome and their caregivers should take precautions to minimize the risk of getting COVID-19, as per the advice of the U.S. Centers for Disease Control and Prevention (CDC) for people living with a chronic disease.
+Patients with Dravet syndrome and their caregivers should take precautions to minimize the risk of getting COVID-19, as advised by the Centers for Disease Control and Prevention.

 In addition to the general preventive measures, patients and caregivers should: